A complete blood count (CBC) is a laboratory test that indicates the counts of white blood cells, red blood cells, and platelets.

 A white blood cell differential is a laboratory test that provides information about the types and amounts of white blood cells in the sample.
 The test measures the amounts of the five normal white blood cell types – neutrophils, lymphocytes, monocytes, eosinophils, and basophils – as well as abnormal cells if they are present.

 Microscopist examines the smear in a systematic pattern, scanning from side to side within the feathered edge (single layer of cells at the end of the smear) and counting cells consecutively.
-Microscopist counts 100 white blood cells using 100x objective lens magnification.
+Microscopist counts at least 100 white blood cells using 100x or 40x objective lens magnification.

-Put the sample, turn on the light, use 100x objective lens magnification, and set the lens focus.
+Put the sample, turn on the light, use 40x or 100x objective lens magnification, and set the lens focus.
 Move the field of view to the single layer of cells.

-Tap the test configuration button: set "Blood: WBC differential" test type, choose a patient.
+Open the test configuration panel: set "Blood: CBC" test type, choose a patient.
+Start the test.

 Move your slide, controlling the focus.
-The App will detect and count white blood cells.
-After reaching the specified number of cells, the application will complete the test.
+The app will automatically detect and count white blood cells.
+After reaching 100 cells (you can change the number on the Settings panel), the application will complete the test.